-- 43. Policy P5 seeks to ensure that new development takes into account accessibility, pedestrian prioritisation, public transport, servicing, parking and the transport needs of people with disabilities.
+- 47. Policy P5 seeks to ensure that new development takes into account accessibility, pedestrian prioritisation, public transport, servicing, parking and the transport needs of people with disabilities.
 Policy S1 seeks to promote road safety.
-The Council has also adopted the Accessibility, Transport and Road Safety SPD. - 44.
-The site is situated in a residential area with good accessibility with frequent bus services provided along the A676 and a short walking distance to shops and services. - 45.
+The Council has also adopted the Accessibility, Transport and Road Safety SPD. - 48.
+The site is situated in a residential area with good accessibility with frequent bus services provided along the A676 and a short walking distance to shops and services. - 49.
 The proposed development would retain the existing 1 car parking space to the front of the property.
 The space is adjacent to the highway and therefore easily accessible with ample manoeuvring space.
-There are no proposals to extend the existing building or change the existing parking arrangements. - 46.
+There are no proposals to extend the existing building or change the existing parking arrangements. - 50.
 The Council's maximum car parking standards require 1 space per 4 bedrooms for this type of development.
 As such the car parking space provided at the site is acceptable.
 Although no dedicated car parking space would be available for staff and visitors to park, there are spaces available on street where visitors can park, it should be acknowledged that visitors would only be on site for a limited period of time.
-As such the proposed parking provision is considered to be acceptable.

-- 47. Furthermore, the Councils Highways Officers raise no objection and state that 'the level of off-road parking provision indicated with the property appears compliant with the Councils parking standards for a C2 use-class.
+As such the proposed parking provision is considered to be acceptable. - 51.
+Furthermore, the Councils Highways Officers raise no objection and state that 'the level of off-road parking provision indicated with the property appears compliant with the Councils parking standards for a C2 use-class.
 The change of use will potentially generate comparable traffic than the existing use associated with the property, and on that basis minimal additional detriment/severity to road safety and residential amenity at that location would be generated.
-In addition, Threxton Place is not considered to be overwhelmed by traffic by this small operation. - 48.
-The storage of refuse and servicing of the premises will be similar to the existing. - 49.
+In addition, Threxton Place is not considered to be overwhelmed by traffic by this small operation. - 52.
+Children's Services state that parking issues have been identified in the past which have included Greater Manchester Police in their resolution, and that the addition of full staff teams inclusive of transition phases, would likely exacerbate these.
+However, as justified above, the development complies with the Councils parking standards and there are generally available places to park on Threxton Place and surrounding streets during staff changeover times. - 53.
+The storage of refuse and servicing of the premises will be similar to the existing. - 54.
 As such, the proposal would not unduly impact on the highway safety and would therefore accord with policies Policy P5 and S1 of the Core Strategy and the NPPF.